raviqqe/stak/doc/src/content/docs/index.md

 ## Limitations

 - Number representation is either [a 64-bit floating point number (IEEE 754)](https://en.wikipedia.org/wiki/IEEE_754) or a 63-bit integer.
-- Only ASCII characters are supported.
+- Only ASCII characters are supported in strings.
-- Certain runtime errors are not raised.
+- Certain runtime errors are not raised as exceptions.
-  - e.g. argument count and out-of-memory errors
+  - e.g. argument count mismatch on procedure calls and out-of-memory errors

 ## References